Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.setItemIsStolen`

 This function changes an item's stolen flag.
-Morrowind handles stealing by marking the base item (not the inventory stack) with with NPCs that you have stolen that item from.
-The NPC will recognize an item is stolen if they are marked as stolen on the base item.
+Morrowind handles stealing by marking the base item (not the inventory stack) with NPCs that you have stolen that item from.
+The NPC will recognize an item as stolen if they are marked as stolen on the base item.

 ```lua
 tes3.setItemIsStolen(item, from, stolen)